ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/Exploratory_data_analysis.md

 template: training_en.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: Introduction to Exploratory Data Analysis (EDA) with R - 29.01.2025 - Registration OPEN
+title: Introduction to Exploratory Data Analysis (EDA) with R - 29.01.2025 - Waiting list available
 draft: false
 hide:
   - toc